thiagodp/concordialang/docs/en/actions.md

   and I check <#bar>
 ```

 ## `clear`

 ### clear + target

+> Empties an input field.

 ```gherkin
 When I clear {Foo}
   and I clear <#bar>
 ```

 ### clear + cookie + value

+> Clears a cookie by its name.

 ```gherkin
 When I clear the cookie "foo"
 ```

 ## `click`

+> Clicks on something in the screen.

 ### click + target
 ```gherkin